Skip to content

 3. Make group: Click the ellipsis (…) on one of the selected rows and choose Make group.

-You can then set an AND or OR operator for the conditions within that group, and also an AND or OR operator for how that group relates to other individual conditions or other groups at the same level, all potentially using data points from your Tallyfy processes or tasks.
+You can set an AND or OR operator for conditions within that group.
+Then set another AND or OR operator for how that group relates to other conditions or groups at the same level.
+It’s like building logical parentheses around your conditions - perfect for those “if this AND that, OR if something else entirely” scenarios you encounter with real Tallyfy processes.

 Tallyfy example: Escalate a Tallyfy process IF: (Tallyfy process Name CONTAINS “Urgent” AND Priority form field IS “High”) OR (Days Overdue (calculated via expression) IS GREATER THAN 3)